Numberblock12/987/README.md

 Made just for fun.
 [Play it here!](http://cozmic72.github.io/987/)

 ## Notes on gameplay
 For fairly obvious reasons, I ommitted the 0 tile, and randomly generate ones and twos.
-(Generating twos would be a bit pointless...)
+(Generating threes would be a bit pointless...)
 I tweaked the probablilities to make it challenging enough yet not too frustrating.
 With the current settings, in my experience, 987 is quite achievable, but I have not managed to get it to 1597 more than once.
 I also added the save and load features.

 Try setting the probability to 75% for a bit more of a challange.